Koushik-Pula/technical_chatbot/README.md

 ## Start the project by creating a virtual environment with command "python/python3 -m venv vir", then activate it.

 --> Starting front-end part
-    * navigate to "cd nlp-chat-bot"
+    * navigate to "cd ChatBot"
-    * Download the nodemoduels with the command "npm install"
+    * Download the nodemodules with the command "npm install"
     * Then start the project by entering "npm start"
     * You can see a chatbot loaded on your browser, don't use it unless you run the backend part of it.